90th Heavy Anti-Aircraft Regiment, Royal Artillery: Origin

-In 1935 the increasing need for anti-aircraft (AA) defence, particularly for London, was addressed by converting a number of London infantry battalions of the Territorial Army (TA) to the AA role.
+In 1935, the increasing need for anti-aircraft (AA) defence, particularly for London, was addressed by converting a number of London infantry battalions of the Territorial Army (TA) to the AA role.
 One of these was the 11th London Regiment (Finsbury Rifles), which was transferred to the Royal Artillery (RA) as the 61st (Finsbury Rifles) Anti-Aircraft Brigade.
-By 1938 the brigade comprised one light AA (LAA) and three heavy AA (HAA) batteries at Finchley and Pentonville.
-The TA was rapidly expanded after the Munich Crisis, and in October 1938 the brigade ('regiment' from 1 January 1939) formed an additional heavy battery (272nd AA Bty) at Southgate.
-In early 1939 the TA was doubled in size, and on 1 April 1939 the 272nd Battery left to form the basis of a new 90th Anti-Aircraft Regiment, RA, with its Regimental Headquarters (RHQ), 272nd, 284th, and 285th AA Batteries all at Southgate, Middlesex.
+By 1938, the brigade comprised one light AA (LAA) and three heavy AA (HAA) batteries at Finchley and Pentonville.
+The TA was rapidly expanded after the Munich Crisis and, in October 1938, the brigade ('regiment' from 1 January 1939) formed an additional heavy battery (272nd AA Bty) at Southgate.
+In early 1939, the TA was doubled in size, and, on 1 April 1939, the 272nd Battery left to form the basis of a new 90th Anti-Aircraft Regiment, RA, with its Regimental Headquarters (RHQ), 272nd, 284th, and 285th AA Batteries all at Southgate, Middlesex.
 It was under the command of Brevet Colonel H.A.D.
 Murray, TD.

 Initially, the new regiment formed part of the 37th AA Brigade.
-By the outbreak of World War II this was under the 6th AA Division of AA Command which was defending the approaches to London.
+By the outbreak of World War II, this was under the 6th AA Division of AA Command which was defending the approaches to London.

 World War II

 Mobilisation

 In June 1939, as the international situation worsened, a partial mobilisation of the TA was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA gun positions.
 Full mobilisation of AA Command came in August 1939, ahead of the declaration of war on 3 September 1939.
 37 AA Brigade deployed and operated a gun layout from Dagenham to Thorpe Bay in Essex, along the north side of the Thames Estuary, known as 'Thames North'.
 This had a planned layout of 20 HAA sites, however only half were occupied by September 1940.

 Opportunities for action were rare during the Phoney War, but on the night of 22/23 November 1939 the HAA guns of Thames North combined with those of 28th (Thames & Medway) AA Bde on the other bank of the estuary ('Thames South') to engage at least two enemy mine-laying aircraft that had strayed into the mouth of the Estuary.
 One wrecked aircraft was found on the marshes.

-On 1 June 1940, all the RA units equipped with the older 3-inch or newer 3.7-inch AA guns were designated as Heavy AA (HAA) regiments to distinguish them from the newer Light AA (LAA) regiments appearing in the order of battle.
+On 1 June 1940, all RA units equipped with the older 3-inch or newer 3.7-inch AA guns were designated as Heavy AA (HAA) regiments to distinguish them from the newer Light AA (LAA) regiments appearing in the order of battle.